HOME

 History

-The existing bridge at Runcorn was built between 1958 and 1961.
+runcorn The existing bridge at Runcorn was built between 1958 and 1961.
 When it opened in 1961 the bridge had the third longest steel arch span in the world and the longest vehicular span in the country.
-The bridge was converted in the 1970s from two lanes to four lanes, partly by moving the walkway to outside the main structure.

 The bridge cost just under £3 million (£2.7 million) to build.
 This was funded by means of a 75% Ministry of Transport grant with the remaining 25% being met mainly by Cheshire & Lancashire County Councils.
-Cheshire were responsible for maintenance of the bridge till 1998, when Halton Borough Council took over.

-From various sources it seems that the Council and the Government had been planning to toll the existing and new bridges since at least 2001, but this was a secret.
+• From various sources it seems that the Council and the Government had been planning to toll the existing and new bridges since at least 2001, but this was a secret.
 In July 2003 following many years of discussions and planning for a new crossing, the Council submitted to the Government a scheme for a bridge that was said to cost £209 million.
 As far as is known there were to be no tolls.

 By October 2003 the reported cost in the news papers had somehow shot up to £350 million **, but there was still nothing about it being tolled.

 ** We asked the Council about this in January 2004 and were told that the estimated cost was £202 million, but that "the DfT require an "optimism bias" to be added to this (to allow for the fact that most construction projects run over budget).
-For this project the optimisim bias is 66% bringing the cost estimate up to £335 million."
+For this project the optimism bias is 66% bringing the cost estimate up to £335 million."

-On 19 December 2003 The Government announced its "decision".
-They neither approved nor rejected the scheme, instead they invented a new category - "super work in progress" and they called for further "studies" before they made a decision.
-There was no mention of tolls in the news reports.
-But on 16 February 2004 in answer to some questions from us the Council said that "the DfT have now asked Halton to carry out a study into the feasibility of tolling the new crossing " and on 20 February the Liverpool Echo revealed to its readers that "The proposed new £335m Mersey crossing could be tolled." and that the Council was already in discussions with the Mersey Tunnels.
+• On 16 February 2004 in answer to some questions from us the Council said that "the DfT have now asked Halton to carry out a study into the feasibility of tolling the new crossing " and on 20 February the Liverpool Echo revealed to its readers that "The proposed new £335m Mersey crossing could be tolled." and that the Council was already in discussions with the Mersey Tunnels.
 The Council Leader said that they still wanted no tolls, but that even if there were tolls on the new bridge then "We think there are ways that the old bridge could be free-to-use".

-On 30 November 2004 all changed, the Council issued a press release saying that "The authority is recommending a bridge with tolls".
+• On 30 November 2004 the Council at last revealed what they and the Government had been scheming.
+They issued a press release saying that "The authority is recommending a bridge with tolls".
 There was no mention of tolls on the existing bridge, though some news reports did say that there would be tolls on the existing bridge and that it would be reduced to two lanes.
 A decision on the scheme was expected by the beginning of April 2005, but nothing happened.
-It was nearly a year later, on 28 March 2006, that a decision was announced by the Government.
-A new tolled bridge scheme would enter the "programme".
-The press almost ignored the tolls on the new bridge and did not tell their readers that the old bridge would be tolled as well.

-Then in May 2008 the Council issued the statutory notices for the Tolling Orders and in December 2008 they issued the Order for the tolling of the existing bridge, though they claimed that they would not do anything to implement it till the new bridge was agreed.
-For more about the official onbjections and the Inquiry, you can jump to The Inquiry section.
+• Then in May 2008 the Council issued the statutory notices for the Tolling Orders and in December 2008 they issued the Order for the tolling of the existing bridge, though they claimed that they would not do anything to implement it till the new bridge was agreed.
+For more about the official objections and the Inquiry, you can jump to The Inquiry section.

 Links:- Wikipedia - "Silver Jubilee Bridge" E. Chambré Hardman Archive - "Bridges between Runcorn and Widnes" Halebank - "Widnes Runcorn Bridge Traffic Cameras" Wikimapia - "Runcorn Widnes Bridge".